 Are Sour Patch Kids Vegan?This post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 Sour Patch Kids is one of those childhood treats that is hugely popular.
 You can find bags of sour patch candies at the grocery store or convenience stores, in the United States and all around the world!
 If you are vegan, you may be asking the question ‘are Sour Patch Kids vegan?’.
 The short answer is: while they don’t contain any obvious animal products, they are still, technically, not vegan.
 Read on to learn more about these popular candies, whether Sour Patch Kids are vegan or vegetarian, key ingredients, and healthier vegan alternatives to Sour Patch Kids!!

 If you were a kid back in the 90s, sour patch kids sweets were probably a favorite choice of chewy candy.
 Though they may be small, they pack a punch when eaten.
 Sour patch kids are known for their sharp, sour flavor (which comes from their sour coating), followed by a satisfying sweetness as you chew.